kuopinghsu/srv32/README.md

 Simple 3-stage pipeline RISC-V processor
 ========================================

-This is a simple RISC-V 3-stage pipeline processor.
+This is a simple RISC-V 3-stage pipeline processor and supports FreeRTOS.
 I wrote this code to understand the RV32IM instruction set, just for fun.
 The performance is 1.821 DMIPS/MHz and 2.681 Coremark/MHz.
 This is not a RISC-V core available for production.